 What the Government is doing today

 With this framework in mind, I was pretty happy to see that it is actually what the government is doing today.
-The government is giving more money to those who make less than $250K a year (although I am referring to those who make less than $50K when I said those who can’t really save).
 The government is obviously pouring tons of money into the essentials like healthcare, social enterprises, and internet infrastructure (awesome).
-The government is also investing in high growth markets like clean energy and sustainable technologies, so that’s a good thing too.
+The government is also investing in high growth markets like clean energy and sustainable technologies, so that’s good too.

 Finally, the government should really focus more on small businesses and start-up entrepreneurs, since it helps with both money circulation and driving new innovation.
 If the government does all of that, I think there will be hope we can believe in after all.

-For a follow-up on this framework, read this article: The government should pay entrepreneurs salaries to save the economy
+For a follow-up on this model, read this article: The government should pay entrepreneurs salaries to save the economy